Main view of the Nextas Pneumatic Zero-Point Plate on a machine base.

 For STEP/IGES models or 2D drawings, please contact our engineering team.

 Our system is "failsafe."
 It uses powerful internal springs to *always* be in a locked, clamped state.
-Pneumatic (air) pressure is only used to *unlock* the plate.
+Pneumatic (air) pressure is only used to *enable* the plate.
 This means if your air-line is cut or pressure is lost, the plate remains securely clamped, protecting your part and machine.

 How does the "turbo function" for clamping force work?